How We Teach

 Our overarching intention is to help others deepen their appreciation for life, to stabilize a posture of practice that informs skillful action, and to feel a greater sense of connection to ever-widening streams of awareness and compassion.

 We work with individuals, couples, and groups.
-Locations include our office, on the phone, on skype, and in residential retreat settings.
+Locations include our office, on the phone, on Skype/Zoom, and in residential retreat settings.

 For those who choose to work with us